matthewbauer/nix-bundle/README.md

 Hello, world!
 ```

 This is a standalone file that is completely portable!
-As long as you are running a same architecture Linux kernel and have a shell interpreter it will run.
-No external dependencies are required besides a compatible Linux kernel and a shell interpreter.
+As long as you are running the same architecture Linux kernel and have a shell interpreter available it will run.

 Some others to try: